 As with the Switch, there are group and family games like Wii Sports, but these were the first iterations of the Switch versions we have today.

 The Wii was also different in the way you could control the game, as the players used Wii controllers which were handheld and different from the usual ones that you would expect to use.
-Although you could still get a standard Wii controller if you struggle to get used to the Wii controllers.
+However, you could still get a standard Wii controller if you struggle to get used to the Wii controllers.

 Your first port of call should be a game’s age rating, also called a PEGI rating; every game has one, and it will be printed on the case.
 When shopping online, you will find it in a game’s product details.
 You can generally filter by age rating – each of the big three console markers’ stores lets you do this.